-Proposals for a solar energy array will be supported in principle, provided:
+Proposals for a solar energy array or other forms of renewable energy generation will be supported in principle, provided:

 - i. they are located and designed to suit the character of the local landscape; - ii. it is effectively screened and does not cause significant harm to the visual enjoyment of the local landscape; - iii. it will not cause significent harmful noise or light pollution; - iv. it will not cause substantial harm to a designated heritage asset; - v. it will not cause unacceptable harm to an identified Key View.